Alcohol and blood pressure

 Get the facts on blood pressure and how you can help to keep yours in check.

 One in three adults in the UK has high blood pressure (1), also known as ‘hypertension’.
-If you regularly drink above the daily unit guidelines, you increase your risk of developing the condition.
+If you regularly drink above the lower risk guidelines, you increase your risk of developing the condition.
 Get the facts on blood pressure and how you can help keep yours in check.

 What is blood pressure?